Prioritizing the health and well-being of everyone.

 Temple Mask Guidelines

-Beginning with the fall semester, masks will continue to be required in healthcare spaces, clinical spaces and in settings where clinical spaces are incorporated within the learning environment.
-Masks are now optional in all other indoor and outdoor, non-healthcare spaces.
+Masks continue to be required in healthcare spaces, clinical spaces and in settings where clinical spaces are incorporated within the learning environment.
+Masks are optional in all other indoor and outdoor, non-healthcare spaces.

 When it comes to masking, we encourage all members of the Temple community to make the best decision for themselves, taking into consideration all factors, including COVID-19 transmission levels, the indoor setting and their own health, while respecting the decisions of others to protect themselves.
 If you are concerned about COVID-19, the best way to protect yourself is to wear a high-quality, well-fitting mask.
 The effectiveness of this type of one-way masking has been documented.
 When in doubt, we encourage you to put on a mask.
 Most importantly, we want to keep the vulnerable members of our community safe.